 Very much looking forward to buying and reading your book, Eve.
 My Grandmother and her Mother came to Canada aboard the Empress of Ireland in either 1907 or 1908 from Liverpool.

-[…] of my new book, Beneath Dark Waters: The Legacy of the Empress of Ireland Shipwreck, are now available to preorder through my publisher Arsenal Pulp Press, from online retailers, and […]
+[…] of my new book, Beneath Dark Waters: The Legacy of the Empress of Ireland Shipwreck, are available through my publisher Arsenal Pulp Press, or from any independent […]